 Let’s say for example that the price of gold is rising.
 Now whilst it may be trending upwards over a sustained period of time how do you know that it is going to remain steady for the period that you choose?
-It is all about studying the markets and making your trades confidently.
+It is all about studying the markets, choosing a trading type and making your move confidently.

 In this guide we look at the various types of assets that you can trade in and explain: